Category Archives: 2006 Films

 The Westminster Abbey scenes were instead filmed at Lincoln and Winchester cathedrals.

-The Parisian nightlife is gorgeous and murky in its depiction and a plentiful helping of sequences are shot throughout the United Kingdom with Scotland and England receiving the most representation.
+The Parisian nightlife is gorgeous and murky in its depiction, and a generous number of sequences are shot throughout the United Kingdom, with Scotland and England receiving the most representation.

 So, while strict limitations were harbored, there is an international flavor to The Da Vinci Code that works wonderfully, especially for those who have traveled to those locations.

-For art lovers, particularly of da Vinci himself, there is satisfying respect for the art.
-I always attempt to improve my art knowledge so this film is helpful to me and the novice art fan to educate themselves and learn more about the subject.
+For art lovers, particularly of da Vinci himself, there is a satisfying respect for the art.
+I always try to improve my art knowledge, so this film is helpful for me and for novice art fans to educate themselves and learn more about the subject.

 Hanks, as usual, carries the film in his steady-Freddy approach.